anuta26/statistics-application/README.md

 ## **Statictics Application**

 This application allows to create statistics of cyclists.
+It is comand-line program with several input parameters.

 **Input parameters**: